indigo-dc/tts/gitbook/developer.md

 # Developer Guide
 ## Plugins
-To enable a certain type of service for the TTS it needs a corresponding plugin.
-Sometimes there are even multiple plugins for the same type of service e.g. due to different local policies.
+To enable a certain type of service for the TTS, a corresponding plugin is needed.
+Sometimes there are even multiple plugins for the same type of service, e.g. due to different local policies.

 ### Writing Plugins
-The communication between the TTS and the plugin is done by passing one argument to the script and parsing the std-out of the script.
+The communication between the TTS and the plugin is done by passing one argument to the script and parsing the stdout of the script.

 #### Plugin Input
-The parameter coming from the TTS is an base64 encoded json object.
+The parameter coming from the TTS is a base64 encoded json object.

 The decoded json object has the following format:
 ```